The Univalence Principle: Stratification of types by their ``homotopy level''

 \section{Stratification of types by their ``homotopy level''}

 The type of identifications $a =_A b$ is itself a type, so has its own type of identifications; given $p, q : a =_A b$, we can form the type $p =_{a = b} q$, and so on.
 The resulting tower of identification types extracts the higher homotopical information in the type $A$, and in general it need never trivialize.

-(By contrast, the similar tower of exo-equality exotypes trivializes after one step: if $p,q : a\steq b$ then necessarily $p\steq q$.
-This corresponds to the fact that a model category is itself a 1-category, but represents an $\infty$-category through its notions of homotopy.)
+By contrast, the similar tower of exo-equality exotypes trivializes after one step: if $p,q : a\steq b$ then necessarily $p\steq q$.
+In other words, we assume the axiom called Uniqueness of Identity Proofs (UIP) for exo-equality.
+This corresponds to the fact that a model category is itself a 1-category, but represents an $\infty$-category through its notions of homotopy.

 Voevodsky devised a stratification of types according to the ``complexity'' of their identity types as follows. \begin{itemize} \item Say that $A$ is a $(-2)$-type (or \defemph{contractible}) when there is an element of $\sm{a : A}\prd{x : A} x = a$.
-Intuitively, this means that $A$ has a unique element. \item Inductively, say that $A$ is an \defemph{$(n+1)$-type} if all of its identity types $a = a'$ are $n$-types, i.e., there is an element of $\prd{a:A}{a':A} \istype{n}(a=a')$. \end{itemize} In particular, a $(-1)$-type is also called a \defemph{proposition}, and a $0$-type is also called a \defemph{set}.
-Equivalently, $A$ is a proposition if one can construct a function $\prd{a, a' : A} a = a'$; intuitively, a proposition contains at most one element (up to identification).
+Intuitively, this means that $A$ has a unique element. \item Inductively, say that $A$ is an \defemph{$(n+1)$-type} if all of its identity types $a = a'$ are $n$-types, i.e., there is an element of $\prd{a:A}{a':A} \istype{n}(a=a')$.\nomenclature[istype]{$\istype{n}(A)$}{the proposition that $A$ is a homotopy $n$-type} \end{itemize} The unit type $\onetype$ is contractible --- and indeed, a type $A$ is contractible if and only if it is equivalent to $\onetype$.
+Furthermore, given a type $A$ and $a : A$, the type $\sm{y : A} y = a$ is contractible; this follows from \pathinduction (cf.~\cref{sec:identity}).

-It can be proven that a function $f : A \to B$ between types is an equivalence if and only if its fibers are contractible, i.e., if there is an element of
+The next two levels above $-2$ are especially important: \begin{itemize} \item A $(-1)$-type is also called a \defemph{proposition}.
+Equivalently, $A$ is a proposition if one can construct a function $\prd{a, a' : A} a = a'$.
+Intuitively, a proposition contains \emph{at most one} element (up to identification).
+Types that are propositions are used to represent logic inside of HoTT/UF: see \cref{sec:logic}. \item A $0$-type is also called a \defemph{set}.
+The types that appear in ordinary mathematics, such as the natural numbers, the real numbers, and so on, are all sets.
+Types that are not sets typically appear when working category-theoretically with large collections of structures. \end{itemize}

+The above stratification applies only to fibrant types, and refers to the fibrant identity type.
+We can similarly stratify all the exotypes with reference to exo-equality, obtaining notions of \defemph{exo-contractible}, \defemph{exo-proposition}, and \defemph{exo-set}.
+Because we assume UIP for exo-equality, as noted above, \emph{all exotypes are exo-sets} (including fibrant types that may have higher homotopy level in the fibrant sense); thus the exo-hierarchy has only three levels.